JarlTuxen/2-semester-gitbook/topics/Thymeleaf.md

 - A user should be able to register their e-mail by a POST-request and a simple form
   - The e-mail should be saved in a database
 - A user should be able to see all registered e-mails on a seperate template

+# Advanced (Optional)

+Write an application that:

+- Fetches news from an XML stream from a mainstream news-outlet.
+(This could be BT, Ekstra Bladet, Politiken etc.)

+- Displays the news from a mainstream news-outlet.